 In Nevada, domestic violence is generally a violent confrontation between two people who are related by blood or marriage or who are dating or living together.
 (However, the law recently changed and confrontations between siblings are not considered domestic violence anymore, just simple battery) The confrontation may involve hitting, pushing, assault, threats, or emotional abuse.

 The penalties for first time domestic violence are imprisonment for two days to six months, 48 to 120 hours of community service, 26 sessions of domestic violence counseling and a fine of between $200 and $1,000.
 As stated above additional convictions within 7 years have harsher penalties

-In Nevada until recently ther is no right to a jury trial for all misdemeanors.
+In Nevada, until recently there is no right to a jury trial for all misdemeanors.
 However, the law recently changed.
-On September 12th, 2019, in the case of Christopher Anderson. the Nevada Supreme court ruled that the offense of misdemeanor domestic violence is a serious offense and the right ot a jury trial is triggered.
+On September 12th, 2019, in the case of Christopher Anderson.
+The Nevada Supreme court ruled that the offense of misdemeanor domestic violence is a serious offense and the right of a jury trial is triggered.
 Nevada Law now limits the right to bear arms for a person convicted of misdemeanor domestic violence.

-Thais a huge benefit for Defendants.
+This a huge benefit for Defendants.
 A jury will probably be more sympathetic to the facts of the offense.: the prior history, the credibility of witnesses and other factors that judges may discount.
 The district attorneys handle jury trial all the time.
 But the City attorneys do not.
 This puts the city at a disadvantage.
-The City of Las Vegas has reacted by not charging domestic violence any more, just simple battery which does not lime the right to bear arms.
-This means if one is convicted there is no requirement that one attend 26 weeks of domestic violence counseling an no limitation by the State of ones right to bear arms.
+The City of Las Vegas has reacted by not charging domestic violence anymore, just simple battery which does not limit the right to bear arms.
+This means if one is convicted there is no requirement that one attend 26 weeks of domestic violence counseling an no limitation by the State of one’s right to bear arms.

 To learn more about domestic violence in Nevada and how our firm can help you, please read more about domestic violence cases here.